gillilandjj/metroplextimeexchange/about/membership.md

 ## Gain access to the on-line Time Exchange

-Once you attend an orientation meeting with a coordinator, you will be granted access to the online system so that you can develop your profile.
+Once you attend an orientation meeting with a coordinator, you will be granted access to the [online system](https://tnt2.hourworld.org/TNT2/login) so that you can develop your profile and begin building community!

 ## Begin exchanging services